18 Best Waterfalls In Vermont – Local Favorites & Hidden Gems

 15 Minutes Away: Stay and explore Ludlow, a charming little town in Vermont that will quickly feel just like home!
 20. Big Falls Location: Troy, VT, 05859 Popularity: Not very; this waterfall is the very definition of a true hidden gem!
 Things to know: The hike to the falls is a quick and easy trek from the parking lot, but wear shoes with good traction, as the vantage points can be quite slick.

 You’ll have to venture clear to the northernmost extremity of Vermont, but this cascade along the Canadian border is well-worth the chase. right along the Canadian border.
-This 40-foot waterfall is considered one of the largest undeveloped waterfalls on a major river in Vermont, and it’s truly the definition of a
+This 40-foot waterfall is considered one of the largest undeveloped waterfalls on a major river in Vermont, and it’s truly the definition of a hidden gem waterfall!
+Check out this stunning drone footage captured by Youtuber UMATR.

-10 Minutes Away: Stay in Troy and visit the beguiling River Road Covered Bridge, the northernmost bridge in the state!
+VIDEO 10 Minutes Away: Stay in Troy and visit the beguiling River Road Covered Bridge, the northernmost bridge in the state!
 21. Emerson Falls Location: Emerson Falls Rd, St Johnsbury, VT, 05819 Popularity: Not very.
 Things to know: The town of St. Johnsbury, wherein Emerson Falls is located, is a small town in Caledonia County, Vermont, that was originally granted in 1760 as part of the New Hampshire Grants.
 Today, it’s a beautiful slice of the Northeast that’s known for its vibrant fall foliage.

 most elusive hidden waterfall in the Green Mountain State

 , Emerson Falls is so hidden, almost no one – even the most avid waterfall enthusiasts – has seen it in person.
 Intrigued?
 Just outside St. Johnsbury, Emerson Falls is a part of Sleepers River and is surrounded by the scenic landscapes for which Vermont is celebrated.
 Especially ravishing in the spring following a snow melt, Emerson Falls drops 25 feet in a series of cascades along a basalt slope, and is a must for your waterfall bucket list.
+Because this waterfall is so little known we wanted to show you just how beautiful it really is.
+Thanks to MrBerlin NH we have a video to show you what you will undoubtedly want to visit yourself.

-5 minutes away: Since you’ll be in Saint Johnsbury, feel free to hop on over to the legendary dog chapel, a wholly unique roadside attraction in Vermont!
+VIDEO 5 minutes away: Since you’ll be in Saint Johnsbury, feel free to hop on over to the legendary dog chapel, a wholly unique roadside attraction in Vermont!
 Seasonal Vermont Waterfalls

 While pretty much all of Vermont’s waterfalls are beautiful year-round, there are some seasonal standouts.